The Nothing Island

 With this experiment the company previews the prototype that tests the foundations of a future work and its compositional method.

-In the center of the city of Bologna, for two consecutive days, the experiment brings together in the same place and for a specific time presences and activities of a very different nature: choreography, sound production, construction of artifacts, impromptu daily events, rare plants and animals.
+In the center of the city of Bologna, for two consecutive days, the experiment brings together in the same place and for a specific time presences and activities of a very different nature: choreography, handmade works, creation of artworks, impromptu everyday events, rare plants and animals.

 PRESS REVIEWS